 Is living far away from the person you care for causing you guilt?
-It’s normal to have feelings of guilt when you don’t live close to the person you’re caring for.
-If you live more than one hour away from your loved one, you’re considered a long-distance caregiver.
+If you live more than one hour away, you’re considered a long-distance caregiver.

 “As caregivers, guilt is our constant companion,” says Amy Goyer, author of the book Juggling Life, Work, and Caregiving.
 “When you’re a long-distance caregiver, it’s even more so.”
 But there are things you can do to make sure you’re providing the best possible care from a distance.
 Research, planning and in-community resources are key.

 Here are some tips for making it work.

 Learn as much as you can about the senior’s health and daily routine.
 It’s important to maintain an accurate and up to date picture of their health and abilities.

 - If the person has any ongoing health conditions, learn how they affect their daily life, what medications and doctor visits are required, etc. If you are their health care Power of Attorney (POA or proxy), you will have access to detailed information from their health care providers.
 If not, you will need to rely on updates from them directly or whomever is the health care power of attorney.

 - Make a list of names and contact information that includes family members, friends, neighbors, and anyone else who sees the person regularly.
 Ask everyone’s permission to share the list with the others.